MegaMek/megamek.github.io/_posts/2020-11-09-New Dev Releases v0.47.13.md

 ---
 layout: post
-title:  "New Development Release 0.47.12"
+title:  "New Development Release 0.47.13"
-date:   2020-11-08
+date:   2020-11-09
 tags:
-  - Releases,MegaMek,MegaMekLab,MekHQ,Features,Broken
+  - Releases,MegaMek,MegaMekLab,MekHQ,Features
 ---
 Hi Everyone,

-#### We've pulled this release due to game breaking bug in MekHQ.
+Opps...as we set a record for shortest time between releases.
+0.47.12 had a game breaking bug in MekHQ that has been fixed in this release.
+We did add a couple of other small things in this release.
+For simplicity I'm reusing the main part of the 0.47.12 notes.

 The march to stable continues.
 This is very much a bug release with only a few of new features.
 But the new things are huge!
 First up the Megamek portrait pack is here!
 1379 Images covering all types of roles.
 A big thanks to Saxarba for taking generic computer generated faces and turning them into a BattleTech feel.